BlueCheese1086/smorgsabord/README.md

 - Download the repository (using git clone or just click on the green code button and Download as zip)
 - Unzip the zip file
 - Open the Terminal and navigate to the new directory using cd
-- Enter `python3 -m venv smorgsabord`
+- Enter `python3 -m venv smorgasbord`
-- Enter `source smorgsabord/bin/activate`
+- Enter `source smorgasbord/bin/activate`
 - Enter `pip3 install -r requirements.txt` This may take a while.
 - This may cause a window to pop up asking if you want to install Developer Tools.
 Click Accept
 - Wait for the packages to install